tknerr/linus-kitchen/README.md

 You can run these commands from anywhere inside the VM:

- * `update-vm` - to apply the Chef recipes of the locally checked out linus-kitchen repo
+ * `update-vm` - to apply the Chef recipes of the locally checked out linus-kitchen repo in `~/vm-setup`
  * `update-vm --pull` - same as above but update the repo before
  * `update-vm --verify-only` - don't update the VM, only run the Serverspec tests